-- Crops dry out faster after wet weather than do windrowed crops. - Crops are allowed to maximise yield potential and oil contents. - It suits rocky areas, which can be a problem when windrowing, and reduces the risk of harvester blockage that can occur with windrows.
+- There are no windrowing or desiccation costs. - Crops dry out faster after wet weather than windrowed crops. - Crops are allowed to maximise yield potential and oil contents. - It suits rocky areas, which can be a problem when windrowing, and reduces the risk of harvester blockage that can occur with windrows.